Bishop’s Lodge Permit Raises Complex Issues for Area Residents

 As the Bishop’s Lodge permit process resumes, the ED explains the public has the right to provide comments on draft permit applications - including comments that might result in conditions being placed on that permit. '

-Once a permit is issued, community members can report any non-compliance issues they observe & request the ED take action to address those issues.
+Once a permit is issued, community members can report any non-compliance issues they observe and request the ED take action to address those issues.

 Protect Tesuque